gpoell/qmul-rbh-esp32/README.md

 3. Open the Serial Monitor

 <b>IMPORTANT</b>
-The WiFi connection details are automatically read from a header file called secrets.h inside of the includes/ directory.
+The Wi-Fi connection details are automatically read from a header file called secrets.h inside of the includes/ directory.
 This file is included in the .gitignore so it should remain local to your workspace, and it should contain your connection details in the following format:
 <b>secrets.h</b>

 ```